JordanMajd/Electronic_Life/README.md

-# Warning:

-This entire project is soon going to be overridden with generic program that simply supports:

-- Rendering to console, dom, svg, canvas.
-- Keeping state of graphs, nodes and edges.
-- Visual layouts of the graphs, primarily square grids and hexagons.

-This will serve as a basis for a lot of other projects, namely games and interactive illustrations of algorithms / data structures.

 # Electronic Life

-The goal of Electronic Life is to create a very simplified simulation of the world using Object Oriented Programming.
+The goal of Electronic Life is to use Object Oriented Programming to create a digital ecosystem which acts as a simplified simulation of the world.

 The `World` is represented by a `Grid` of characters, every character in the `Grid` represents an `Entity` in that world.
 An `Entity` can be anything from a wall to a plant to an animal.

 Example:

 ```
 ############################
 #####        O        ######